Personal Iniquity

 Every reborn believer who walks in harmony with God has a limp.

-As a result, we often fail to abide by God’s moral standards.
+As a result, we often fail to uphold God’s moral standards.

-We will give up on God if we think our unrighteousness means he is ineffective, we are defective, or this “God-thing” works for a select few but not for us.
+We will give up on God if we think our unrighteousness means he is ineffective, that we are defective, or that this “God-thing” works for a select few but not for us.

-Personal iniquity evidences the Scriptural truth that we retain our sinful nature after our spiritual rebirth.
+Personal iniquity demonstrates the Scriptural truth that we retain our sinful nature after our spiritual rebirth.

-The persistence of our unrighteousness merely affirms that our salvation is a matter of God’s grace, not our personal merit.
+The persistence of our unrighteousness merely affirms that our salvation is a matter of God’s grace rather than our personal merit.

 Knots

 Every reborn believer has knots of unrighteousness.
-Some are readily apparent and conspicuous to everyone.
+Some are readily apparent and conspicuous to all.
 Others are hidden in our hearts and known only to us.

-Some knots are bound tighter than others.
-Untying them requires earnest effort over a long period.
-Some knots may not completely untie until we enter heaven.
+Some knots are tighter than others.
+Untying them requires sustained effort over a long period.
+Some knots may never unravel until we enter heaven.

-Nonetheless, we should continually strive to untie our knots as best we can with God’s help, because his highest priority is for us to know him in all his fullness.
+Nonetheless, we should continually strive to untie our knots as best we can.

 Toddlers

-But we stood up and tried again each time, because even at that young age, we recognized that the merits of mobility were worth the effort.
+As toddlers, we often fell while learning to walk, but we stood up and tried again each time because, even at that young age, we recognized the value of mobility.

-But when we do, we should always stand up and try again because his communion satisfies our deepest longings.
+Likewise, we often stumble as we walk in harmony with God, but when we do, we should always get back up and try again because his communion satisfies our deepest longings.

 God’s Foreknowledge

-God chose to love us in eternity past despite his foreknowledge of all our imperfections.
-Nothing we will think, say, or do will ever alter his affection toward us.
+God chose to love us in eternity past, despite his foreknowledge of all our imperfections.
+Nothing we will think, say, or do will ever alter his affection for us.

-His atonement for our sins—past, present, and future; intentional and unintentional; egregious and innocuous—is exhaustive and irrevocable.
+His atonement for our sins—past, present, and future; intentional and unintentional; egregious and innocuous—is comprehensive and irrevocable.

 His forgiveness always exceeds our sinfulness.